DanielBrunnsaker/ProtPredict/README.md

 # ProtPredict

-Proteomic profiles reflect the functional readout of the physiological state of an organism, and thus, increased understanding of what controls and defines the accumulated abundances of proteins is of high scientific interest.
-Saccharomyces cerevisiae is a well studied model organism, as such there is a large amount of structured knowledge on yeast systems biology contained in databases such as the Saccharomyces Genome Database, and in highly curated genome-scale metabolic models like Yeast8.
-These are the product of decades worth of experiments on multiple different modalities, these are abundant in information, and adhere to semantically meaningful ontologies.
+Proteomic profiles reflect the functional readout of the physiological state of an organism.
+An increased understanding of what controls and defines protein abundances is of high scientific interest.
+Saccharomyces cerevisiae is a well studied model organism, and there is a large amount of structured knowledge on yeast systems biology in databases such as the Saccharomyces Genome Database, and highly curated genome-scale metabolic models like Yeast8.
+These data-sets, the result of decades of experiments, are abundant in information, and adhere to semantically meaningful ontologies.
 ![alt text](https://github.com/DanielBrunnsaker/ProtPredict/blob/main/Schematic.png?raw=true)

-By representing this prior knowledge in a richly expressive Datalog database (`knowledgeBase/`) we generated data descriptors using relational learning that, when combined with standard approaches, allows us to accurately predict protein abundances in *S. cerevisiae* in an explainable manner, connecting them to functional annotations of the genotype and phenotypical observations, such as α-amino acid concentrations and deviations in chronological lifespan.
-We further showcase this methodology on the proteins His4 and Ilv2, successfully connecting qualitative biological concepts to quantified abundances.
-We argue that explainable models improve the understanding of the implications of knowledge-based systems biology representations, and enables them to be rationally improved
+By representing this knowledge in an expressive Datalog database we generated data descriptors using relational learning that, when combined with supervised machine learning, enables us to predict protein abundances in an explainable manner.
+We learnt predictive relationships between protein abundances, function and phenotype; such as α-amino acid accumulations and deviations in chronological lifespan.
+We further demonstrate the power of this new methodology on the proteins His4 and Ilv2, connecting qualitative biological concepts to quantified abundances.
+Interpretable models enable us to better understand knowledge-based representations in systems biology.

 This repository contains the code need to reproduce the results of the study.